-After inspiration strikes, I usually draw up the design in my visual diary before getting out the clay.
+I usually draw up the design in my visual diary before getting out the clay.
 Sometimes its better to work out the basic shape, height and decoration before getting the hands dirty, but that’s not always the case.
-I usually make a few prototypes when creating a new design as you don’t always know what will work for the best.
+I usually make a few prototypes when creating a new design.

 With ceramics, you’re thinking about it all – the shape, size, weight, lip and handles (if required), base, texture, decoration, materials, colours, glazes, negative space, functionality and the list continues!

 When throwing, the clay is prepared (this may involve wedging) before it is used.
 It can be thrown ‘off the hump’ (a large amount of clay is used to produce numerous smaller vessels) or as individual balls of clay.

 The clay is centred and opened, the base compressed and walls pulled up; the lip is continually compressed.

 Shape is added as the vessel develops and when complete, the base is cut with a wire tool and put aside to dry.